-A band programme underpins the music programme in the Secondary School, and students can take Music as a subject through to IB Diploma.
+A band programme underpins the music programme in the Secondary School, and students can take Music as a subject through to the IB Diploma.

 Sport is one of the three pillars of Inspired Education.
 It stands for health and well-being, fun, motivation, self-discipline and self-esteem.
 AIS aims to provide a sports programme to suit every boy and girl, whether it be achieving national or international honours, or providing the fitness, enjoyment and life-long interest in physical activity.
 Sport and physical exercise at AIS can help contribute to the mental alertness necessary for successful study and love of learning.